 However, it is always advisable to keep the contracting officer aware of your plans early in the buying or selling process.
 He or she might have an issue with specific facts of the purchase transaction or some other issue under FAR part 12.
 Sometimes having a government contract lawyer that can interpret the FAR legal requirements and apply the facts can be a better solution.

-Need a Contract Novation Agreement for an Asset Purchase Sale?
+Need a FAR Novation Agreement for an Asset Purchase Sale?

 government attorneys can make the argument that such a transaction essentially violates the Anti-Assignment Act.